One fine day, after a deep morning meditation up in the mountains of Yunnan, the Wise Tea Master Lao Cha spoke to his disciples:

 Mr. Yang & Mr. Zhang

-The multi-layered combination of the Taiwanese oolong tea cultivars, Yunnan terroir, and Chinese black tea processing produced a tea truly incomparable to any other.
-Many layers come into play here — the sweet creaminess of the Jin Xuan cultivar, the unforgettable floral and fruity scents of the Ruan Zhi, and the maltiness of a skillfully processed Hong Cha.
-The tea craftsmen process this Chinese black tea in the traditional Yunnan manner and ferment it in small bamboo baskets.
+The combination of Taiwanese oolong tea cultivars, Yunnan terroir, and Chinese black tea processing resulted in this unique tea.
+Many layers come into play here.
+Among them, the sweet creaminess of the Jin Xuan cultivar, the unforgettable floral and fruity scents of the Ruan Zhi, and the maltiness of a skillfully processed Hong Cha.
+Our friends and skilled tea masters process this Chinese black tea in the traditional Yunnan manner, in small bamboo baskets.

 The resulting "Red Dragon" Hong Long Black Tea is incredibly rich with bright notes of tropical fruits.
-When brewing the tea according to the ways of Gong Fu Cha, the first few brews will be floral and incredibly aromatic.
-Then, you'll get an unmistakable taste of fruits, like lychee and red berries, starting from the third brew and up.
-The brews are tied together by an overall elegance that Chinese black tea brings — sweet and malty, with dark cocoa tones.
+When brewing the tea according to the ways of Gong Fu Cha, the first few brews will be floral and very aromatic.
+Then, you'll get an unmistakable taste of fruits, such as lychee and red berries, starting from the third brew and onward.
+The brews are tied together by an overall elegance that Chinese black tea brings – sweet and malty, with dark cocoa tones.

 The tea garden of Yang & Zhong

 Dahei Mountain rises at more than 2600 meters above sea level in Yunnan province, near the border with Burma.
 It is blessed with abundant rainfall and green peaks.
-Many consider this ancient forest being the best preserved in the border area.
+Many consider this ancient forest to be the best preserved in the border area.
 The entire region enjoys a wild and pristine landscape.
 The dense forest is a unique biodiversity mix between broad-leaved species and ancient tea trees.
 Here, people discovered the largest tea tree ever measured - a giant arbor 20m high, 1,9m in diameter, with a crown surface of 78.5 sq. meters.
-The wild tea trees are tall, arbor-shaped, with trunks covered in moss.
+The wild tea trees are tall and arbor-shaped, with trunks covered in moss.
 The local Lahu people usually climb tall branches to collect the leaves.
-A walk in this ancient forest wakes up the senses and lets you smell the unique fragrance of pure tea, as nature intended it.
+A walk in this ancient forest wakes up the senses and lets you smell the unique fragrance of tea.

 Brewing guidelines: